openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (5) This step is the same as Step 5 in the Authorization Code Flow.

 It is important to note that anyone who possesses a valid Pre-Authorized Code, without further security measures, would be able to receive a VC from the Credential Issuer.
-Implementers MUST implement mitigations most suitable to the use-case.
+Implementers MUST implement mitigations most suitable to the use case.

 One such mechanism defined in this specification is the usage of PIN.
 If in the Credential Offer the Credential Issuer indicated that the PIN is required, the End-User is requested to type in a PIN sent via a channel different than the issuance Flow and the PIN is sent to the Credential Issuer in the Token Request.